2026 Overview

 - Diversity: Is the research team diverse in terms of experience, background, and discipline?

-- Equity: What are the equitable impacts for the communities who are directly served or could be served by this research in the future?
+- Equity: What are the meaningful benefits for the communities who are directly served—or could be served by this research in the future?

 Application Guidelines